Why Did My Site's Google Ranking Drop?

 like Amazon, and create their own unique descriptions for each product they offer for sale.
 In January of 2012,

-Google announced that they would also reduce the rankings of pages where there is a large amount of space
+Google announced that they would also reduce the rankings of pages where there is a large amount of advertising

-"above the fold" that makes the user have to scroll down the page in order to see most of the
+"above the fold" that makes the user have to scroll down the page in order to see the

 content.
-Overall, Google now reduces the rankings of sites with a large number of pages that have a high
+This includes AdSense ads.
+Overall, Google now reduces the rankings of websites with a large number of pages that have a high

 ratio of advertising to content.
-It's all meant to improve the user's experience in the search
+It's all intended to improve the user's experience in the search

 results.
 See my note on the Panda Update for more details.